Media and Communication

 Semesters 1, 2 & 3

-The dissertation module can be a standard research based dissertation or a collaborative workplace focused dissertation with an industry partner:
+Your Dissertation module can be a standard research based Dissertation or a Workplace Focussed Dissertation with an industry partner, please choose one option from the list below:

 The workplace focused dissertation offers students the opportunity to work with a project partner in the private or public sector, to deliver a project related to Media and Communication.
 It provides students with an opportunity to be exposed to project-based work, aiming to strengthen their cooperative and collaborative working skills and competence.
 Students will identify, frame and resolve practice oriented and real-world based challenges and problems, using creativity, critical enquiry and appropriate tools to achieve valuable and relevant solutions.
 The workplace focussed dissertation will also support the development of students' ability to engage in critical enquiry and individual reflection, as well as to apply individual strengths and skills, building on their own educational backgrounds.
 It will provide students with opportunities for networking with stakeholders, organisations and companies, aiming to enhance the competence and skills needed to connect to relevant parties and build up future professional opportunities.